 - A. Prepare Application for Final Payment as specified for progress payments, identifying total adjusted Contract Sum, previous payments, and sum remaining due. - B. Application for Final Payment will not be considered until the following have been accomplished: - 1.
 All closeout procedures specified in Section 01 70 00.

 SECTION 01 21 00 - ALLOWANCES

+- A. Owner's betterment Allowance.

+- B. Other allowances.

-- A. Betterment Allowance. - B. Payment and modification procedures relating to allowances.
+- C. Payment and modification procedures relating to allowances.

 A. Section 01 20 00 - Price and Payment Procedures: Additional payment and modification procedures.